SEAtoday City Guide Play Banner

 Photo via Seattle Parks and Rec

 Westcrest Park, 9000 Eighth Ave.
-SW, Seattle
+SW

-Not all of us are happy getting our butt sniffed right away or by someone who’s a lot bigger than us.
+Not all of us are happy getting our butts sniffed right away or by someone who’s a lot bigger than us.
 This 8-acre off leash space has its own fenced-in area for shy and small dogs.

-Kinnear Park, 899 W. Olympic Pl., Seattle
+Kinnear Park, 899 W. Olympic Pl.

-If you like to walk your dog, but find that they still have a lot of energy even at the end of your outdoor escapade, this park has an off-leash area right next to its nature trails.
+If you like to walk your dog but find that they still have a lot of energy even at the end of your outdoor escapade, this park has an off-leash area right next to its nature trails.

 Magnolia Manor Park, 3500 28th Ave.
-W., Seattle
+W.

 This urban dog zone is well-equipped with a doggie water fountain and a “chuck-it” game zone.